“Come on,” Wallace urged. “What are you guys doing? Is this even a match at all? Show them no mercy!”

 “I guess it’s true what they say after all,” Jacky spoke up again.

-“People actually functions better when they’re in love.”
+“People actually function better when they’re in love.”

 “Speak for yourself!”
 Wallace exclaimed.